-4. I am an educator and I want students in my school to share information for class projects using a publicly-available online social network that permits children to participate with prior parental consent.
+6. I'm an educator and I want students in my school to share information for class projects using a publicly available online social network that permits children to participate with prior parental consent.
 Can I register students in lieu of having their parents register them?

-This question assumes that your school has not entered into an arrangement with the social network for the provision of school-based activities, but rather that you intend to use a service that is more broadly-available to children and possibly other users.
+This question assumes that your school hasn't entered into an arrangement with the social network for the provision of school-related activities, but rather that you intend to use a service that is more broadly available to children and possibly other users.
 The Commission has recognized the school’s ability to act in the stead of parents in order to provide in-school Internet access.
-However, where the activities and the associated collection or disclosure of children’s personal information will extend beyond school-based activities, the school should carefully consider whether it has effectively notified parents of its intent to allow children to participate in such online activities before giving consent on parents’ behalf.
+However, where the activities and the associated collection or disclosure of children’s personal information will extend beyond school-related activities, the school should, as a best practice, effectively notify parents of its intent to allow children to participate in such online activities before giving consent on parents’ behalf.

 1. How can I qualify as a Commission-approved COPPA safe harbor program?

 To be considered for COPPA safe harbor status, an industry group or other person must submit its self-regulatory guidelines to the FTC for approval.
 The Rule requires the Commission to publish the safe harbor application in the Federal Register seeking public comment.
 The Commission then is required to make a written determination on the application within 180 days after its filing.